-12. In order to avoid unnecessary expense and the duplication of engineering investigations already made, the applicant will place at the disposal of the Commission engineering data relating to this project which it possesses at the date of this application and such engineering personnel as may be available to assist the Commission in the performance of its duties under this application.
+17. In order to avoid unnecessary expense and the duplication of engineering investigations already made, the Government of the United States will place at the disposal of the Commission engineering data relating to this project which it possesses at the date of this application and such engineering personnel as may be available to assist the commission in the performance of its duties under this Application.